 But I love drinking coffee!

-So, during the week, I noticed slight energy and focus boost, but nothing spectacular.
+So, during the week, I noticed a slight energy and focus boost, but nothing spectacular.

 OmniMind formula is non-GMO, vegetarian-friendly, it contains no artificial colors or flavors, and it is gluten-free.

 It’s not nearly as developed as some of my favorite nootropic stacks on the market, but it shows some potential.

 - Vitamin B12, 2 mcg

 - Rhodiola Rosea extract, 50 mg

 - L-Tyrosine, 120 mg

 - DMAE, 250 mg

 - Bioperine, 10 mg

 If we look at these ingredients, I believe this formula: